 What is copyright?

 Copyright in its most basic form is actually just that: the right to copy.
 The term "copyright," however, is a bit misleading: Copyright is not just one right - it is a multitude of exclusive rights that an author or creator has over their work.
 Copy rights.
-These rights include, for example, the right to distribute a work, to translate it, to post it online, etc.
+The copyright holder has the exclusive right to do (and allow others to do) the following:

 Copyright isn't just one right: Copyright is a bundle of rights.

 In the United States and many other countries, copyright is a form of intellectual property that gives an author/creator legal protection over their original work and how it is reused, redistributed, reproduced.
 This guide focuses on U.S. copyright law, but you can take a look at the International Laws section of this guide if you want to know more about copyright in other countries.